xddinsd/arch-config/README.md

 # gvfs is for thunar
 ```
 6) Clone repo to home folder
+##### What's happening on step 6:
+- Hotkeys are honed for maximum performance to control your computer almost without a mouse(sxhkdrc)
+- Default editor swapped to Code-OSS(OpenApps)
+- Add script to swap keyboard layout to ru_RU(change_launguage.sh, it's linked to sxhkdrc via Shift+Alt hotkey)

 7) Configure manually apps:
 - Firefox
 - Pavucontrol